Atiba Hutchinson: Beşiktaş

 With a desire to sign for a Premier League club, Hutchinson let his contract run out with PSV and went into the summer of 2013 looking for a new team, but on 31 July it was announced that he had joined Beşiktaş in the Süper Lig on a two-year deal.
 Hutchinson scored his first goal for the club on 23 March 2014 in a 3–0 victory over Akhisar Belediyespor.
 After missing the first leg in the 2014–15 UEFA Champions League play-off round Hutchinson had a standout performance against Arsenal in which Arsène Wenger said Hutchinson was the most impressive Besiktas player; the game ended in a 1–0 away defeat for the Turkish side.

 During the summer of 2015, Hutchinson signed a two-year extension with Beşiktaş.
 In the 2015–16 Süper Lig season, Hutchinson was rewarded with another hard fought honour as Beşiktaş triumphed in the league campaign, which was successfully repeated in the 2016–17 Süper Lig season, again with Hutchinson in a key playmaking defensive midfielder role.

 In August 2018, Hutchinson signed a one-year new contract with the club, which had a clause to extend the contract a further season if certain performance criteria are met.
 During the 2019–20 season, Hutchinson reached 200 league appearances with Beşiktaş.

-On 15 August 2020, Hutchinson signed another extension with Beşiktaş that will keep him with the club through the end of the 2020–21 season.
+On 15 August 2020, Hutchinson signed another extension with Beşiktaş that would keep him with the club through the end of the 2020–21 season.

-On 6 July 2021, Hutchinson signed another 1-year extension with Beşiktaş.
-In July 2022, he signed a further 1-year extension.
+On 6 July 2021, Hutchinson signed another one-year extension with Beşiktaş.
+In July 2022, he signed a further one-year extension.
+In May 2023, Beşiktaş confirmed Hutchinson would depart the club at the conclusion of the season.
+His final appearance for the club would be on 3 June against Kasımpaşa, with Hutchinson scoring a penalty, capping off a 5–2 victory.
+Prior to Beşiktaş' final game of the season against Konyaspor, he was honoured by the club for his 10-year tenure in front of the fans at Vodafone Park.
+After 2023 CONCACAF Nations League final match, he retired.